- Moving to Mobile

-The smart thing to do when you witness churn rates is to regularly monitor the behavioural pattern of your users and re-engage proactively with these users at-risk.
-By monitoring churn, tracking trends, and interacting proactively with at-risk user groups, you can remind users of the value that your app offers and increase long-term retention.
+The smart thing to do when you witness churn rates is to regularly monitor the behavioral pattern of your users and re-engage proactively with these users at-risk.
+By monitoring churn, tracking trends, and interacting proactively with at-risk user groups, you can remind users of the value that your app offers and increase long-term app retention.

-Use mobile app engagement strategy for payment apps to target these users and pique their interest back into the app by offering substantial value.
+Use mobile app retention and engagement strategy for payment apps to target these users and pique their interest back into the app by offering substantial value.
 Engage users with timely and personalized in-app updates and push notifications that prompt them to relaunch the app, encourage them to take advantage of discounts and cashback deals, and urge them to transact more with their favorite merchants.

-- Cohort Analysis helps in monitoring retention rates for different segments.
+- Cohort Analysis helps in monitoring app retention rates for different segments.

 - RFM analysis.is another important analytical tool for distinguishing different user segments based on the level of risk.